smealum/3ds_hb_menu/README.md

 To use hbmenu as your ninjhax menu, simply rename the 3dsx executable to boot.3dsx and place it at the root of your SD card.

 Press START in hbmenu to reboot your console into home menu.
-Use the D-PAD or the touchscreen to select an application, and press A to start it.
+Use the D-PAD, CIRCLE-PAD or the touchscreen to select an application, and press A or touch it again to start it.

 hbmenu scans the sdmc:/3ds/ directory for applications; it will only find applications placed there and nowhere else on your SD card.
 Ideally, you should have a folder for each application, containing an executable and an icon (SMDH) file.
 The executable should either be named "boot.3dsx" or "\[folder name\].3dsx".
 The icon file can be named "icon.bin", "icon.smdh", "icon.icn", "\[folder name\].smdh" or "\[folder name\].icn". hbmenu will also recognize stray 3dsx executables located in the sdmc:/3ds/ directory.